Benders decomposition

 If there are relatively few integer variables, and many more continuous variables, then it may be beneficial to decompose the problem into a small problem containing only integer variables and a linear program containing only continuous variables.
 Hopefully, the linear program will be much easier to solve in isolation than in the full mixed-integer linear program.

-For example, if we knew a feasible solution for $x$, we could obtain a solution for $y$ by solving:
+For example, if we knew a feasible solution for $\bar{x}$, we could obtain a solution for $y$ by solving:

-where $\pi$ is the dual variable associated with the constraints.
-Because this is a linear program, it is easy to solve.
+Because this model is a linear program, it is easy to solve.

-This problem looks a lot simpler to solve, but we need to do something else with $V_2$ first.
+This problem looks a lot simpler to solve because it involves only $x$ and a subset of the constraints, but we need to do something else with $V_2$ first.

-Because $x$ is a constant that appears on the right-hand side of the constraints, $V_2$ is a convex function with respect to $x$, and the dual variable $\pi$ can be multiplied by $-A_1$ to obtain a subgradient of $V_2(x)$ with respect to $x$.
+Because $\bar{x}$ is a constant that appears on the right-hand side of the constraints, $V_2$ is a convex function with respect to $\bar{x}$, and the dual variable $\pi$ is a subgradient of $V_2(x)$ with respect to $x$.
 Therefore, if we have a candidate solution $x_k$, then we can solve $V_2(x_k)$ and obtain a feasible dual vector $\pi_k$.
 Using these values, we can construct a first-order Taylor-series approximation of $V_2$ about the point $x_k$:

 By convexity, we know that this inequality holds for all $x$, and we call these inequalities cuts.